neelgandhi108/JavaSpringboot_Learn/README.md

 This application is a full stack web application that integrates Spring Boot for the backend API and React.js for the frontend.
 It aims to provide a seamless integration of these technologies to deliver a robust and scalable web application.

+This project was greatly influenced by the guidance and tutorials provided by Amigoscode.
+Their clear and comprehensive resources were instrumental in the development and success of this project.

 ## Software Architecture Description

 -   **Spring Boot Backend API**: Provides RESTful web services and handles business logic.